Create MULTIPLE, ROTATABLE TopBars that will be shown at the top of your website. TopBars are selected by a variety of options - includes scheduler!

 If you allow the user to close the TopBar, then the plugin checks to see if you have enabled cookies.
 If they are not enabled, it deletes any existing cookies.
 If they are enabled, it looks to see if a cookie has been created.
 A cookie is only created if the TopBar has been previously closed by the user.
 If it finds a cookie, it prevents the TopBar from showing.

-With Version 4.00+, all TopBars must share the same cookie settings for this to work.
-You can set the TopBars to be the same by using the new Close Button tab on the main page
+With Version 4.28+, all TopBars can have their out cookie value.
+You can also set the TopBars to be the same by using the Close Button tab on the main page

 The Plugin randomly selects a valid TopBar to show using this field to skew how they are selected.
 The TopBar multiplies a random number (between 0 and 1) with the TopBar's Priority value (which is a number between 1 to 100).
 A higher number means this TopBar will be selected more frequently; a lower number means less frequently.